Sanaa: Wastewater management

-The sewer systems in Sanaa is over 500 kilometres long.
+The sewer system in Sanaa is over 500 kilometres long.
 There are two activated sludge water treatment plants in the city: the main one, in Bani al-Harith District, was commissioned in 2000 and has a daily capacity of 50,500m3; the second, in al-Hashishiyah, is much smaller with a capacity of 500m3 and is dedicated to collecting wastewater from tankers.
 No damage was reported to the Bani al-Harith water treatment plant as of 2018, and it remains in operation, although overloaded and with some equipment in poor condition.
 The al-Hashishiyah facility has been out of operation since the start of the conflict.

 Only 40% of Sanaa's population is connected to wastewater services as of 2018 (down from 45% in 2014), and over half of the population relies on private cesspits for wastewater disposal.
 The wastewater is then either absorbed into the ground or pumped out by either the city's Wastewater and Sanitation Local Corporation or by private services.
 Of Sanaa's 35 informal settlements, only two (Madhbah and Bayt Maiyad) are connected to the city's sewer system, while most of the others rely on cesspits.
 In one, Suq Shamlan, sewage is dumped in an open hole.

 Solid waste management

 It is estimated that 1500 tonnes of solid waste are generated each day in the Sanaa metro area.
 The city is mainly serviced by the al-Azraqayn landfill, which also serves the surrounding Sanaa Governorate as well as 'Amran Governorate.
 The landfill has been in operation since the 1970s and has almost reached full capacity.
 There is no base or surface sealing at the site, so the leachate is not captured.
 A facility for the treatment of healthcare waste exists at the al-Azraqayn landfill; the first of its type in Yemen, it was expected to open in March 2015, but due to the ongoing conflict and lack of electricity, the opening was delayed indefinitely.

 Since the escalation of the Yemeni civil war in 2015, the Azraqayn landfill has no longer been operating at full capacity.
 Waste collection was reduced to 30 trips per month, and only some of the collected waste made it from the transfer station to the landfill.
 The waste processing building at the al-Azraqayn site was destroyed in 2015, and the landfill's weighbridge is damaged and not operational.
 As of 2018, almost a third of the city's garbage trucks had been damaged during the fighting and another 18% were not operational.
-Most Sanaa neighborhoods in 2018 reported insufficient coverage by waste management services.
+Most Sanaa neighbourhoods in 2018 reported insufficient coverage by waste management services.
 As of 2018, the city's waste collection services cover 70% of the city's population, which is higher than al-Hudaydah (50%) but lower than Aden (80%).

 As of August 2015, the city of Sanaa employed 19 people as waste pickers for use in recycling: 4 at al-Azraqayn and 15 (12 men and 3 boys) at Sanaa Transit Station.